SandyRodger/JS_210/assessment_revisions.md

 Brandi Seeley (TA)
 about 5 hours ago
 One of your variables is misplaced in this answer.
 Can you try again?

+Answer:

+greeting is in the global scope because it is initialized without being declared.

 ### 11